avolkov/deepseek-coder-1060/README.rst

 Just install the requirements -- :code:`pip install -r requirements.txt`.

 :code:`accelerate` package is needed to enable memory management so models can be loaded in parts.
-One of the errors in Error log below says so.

 then run the notebook  with